European Ginger Care: Growing Asarum Europaeum

 Light and Temperature

 As mentioned before, wild ginger grows best in partial to full-shade, so it barely needs sunlight.
 However, the plants still appreciate a little bit of the morning sun.
 However, these plants need a gentle climate as extreme temperatures (hot or cold) can damage the sensitive leaves.

 Water and Humidity

 The European wild ginger plant requires regular and thorough watering as it needs plenty of moisture.
 However, while its watering needs are significant, make sure not to overwater as waterlogged soil can lead to fungal diseases like root rot.

 Although it does well in average soil and clay soil, wild ginger grows much faster in rich humus.
 Generally, Asarum europaeum thrives the best in slightly acidic, well-draining, yet moist soils.
 The best soil types are loam, chalk, and clay.
 Moist soil is also a must.

 Wild ginger requires sparing amounts of all-purpose liquid fertilizer.
 You can also mix in an organic fertilizer during early spring to ensure the plant grows properly throughout the year.

 Wild ginger plants have dense, thick foliage that spreads quickly.
 So while it can grow in pots, it’s not recommended, thus repotting isn’t a concern.
 It grows beautifully around shrubs, on banks and slopes, and as ground cover.

-You can still grow the plants in a container if you wish, but they will quickly outgrow the pot.
+You can still grow European Ginger in a container if you wish, but they will quickly outgrow the pot.
 Simply sow the seeds in a container, or divide its hairy root stems right after the first frost has passed.

 European wild ginger can be easily propagated by division during early spring.
 All you have to do is divide the hairy root stems and space the new plantings 10-12″ apart.

 Wild ginger plants should only be pruned in spring and never in winters as the new leaves are susceptible to winter burn.
 Simply, remove the dead leaves and branches to keep the plant clean.